Associate Professor of Computer Science at Chalmers University of Technology, Sweden

 Analyzing and verifying programs with millions lines of code is important for taming complexity of modern systems and making them safe, reliable, and secure.
 Banks, hospitals, companies, organizations and individuals heavily depend on very complex computer systems, such as Internet, networking, online payment systems, and autonomous devices.
 Technically, these systems rely on software implementing complicated arithmetic and logical operations over the computer memory.
 If this software is not reliable, the costs to the economy and society can be huge.

 In my research, I combine computer algebra and computer theorem proving techniques, and develop new approaches both for the generation and proving program properties describing the program behavior.

-I became interested in program analysis and verification during my master studies at the Research Institute for Symbolic Computation (RISC) at the Johannes Kepler University Linz, Austria.
+I became interested in program analysis and verification during my Master's Programme at the Research Institute for Symbolic Computation (RISC) at the Johannes Kepler University Linz, Austria.
 After my Master degree, I started my PhD studies at RISC and mainly focused on the use of mathematical methods for program analysis.
 After my PhD, during my postdoctoral stays at EPFL Lausanne and ETH Zurich, I started to apply computational logic in combination with mathematic to automate two main steps in the program analysis: generation of program properties and proving such properties in a fully automated way, with no user guidance.
 I started to work, and then co-develop, the award-winning theorem prover Vampire, which opened new challenges and possibilities for using logic and math in software engineering.